AElfProject/AElf/docs/protocol/addresses.md

 ## keypairs and addresses

 You can easily create a key pair with our **command line tool** with the **create** command.
-When creating the keypair (that we sometimes refer to as the "account") it will generate a file with the ".ak" extension.
+When creating the key-pair (that we sometimes refer to as the "account") it will generate a file with the ".ak" extension.
 This file will contain the public and private key and will be encrypted with a password.

-If you are writting a dApp you can also use the following method in the js-sdk, it is based on bip39 for generating a deterministic key pair with a "mnemonic sentence" ([here for more on this](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)):
+If you are writing a dApp you can also use the following method in the js-sdk, it is based on bip39 for generating a deterministic key pair with a "mnemonic sentence" ([here for more on this](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)):

 ```js
 import Aelf from 'aelf-sdk';